How to Build C/C++ Barcode Reader App on Raspberry Pi 4

 Raspberry Pi barcode QR detection

-If you want to start the barcode program on OS startup, you can create a /home/pi/autostart.sh script file:
+If you wish to launch the barcode scanner program upon OS startup, create a script file at /home/pi/autostart.sh:

 #!/bin/sh